 If you do not consume many natural fats including coconut oil, start in small amounts or the toilet may come calling.
 Add a teaspoon to a smoothie, or if a sugar craving comes calling eat a teaspoon straight from the jar as this will kill those cravings.
 Cook with it or just start adding it to things where you usually wouldn’t.
 I have it in a high fat smoothie most mornings.

 I consume up to 3-4 tablespoons of coconut oil a day.
-But I eat a low-carb and natural high fat diet, especially after getting my DNA results back.
+But I eat a low-carb and natural high fat diet.

 So if you are on a weight loss plan, eliminate sugar, grain, soy and all processed fats & oils.
 Increase your coconut oil up to 2-4 tablespoons a day for your steady source of energy and over time you will feel the magic happen!